fukamachi/woo/README.md

 # Woo

-An asynchronous HTTP server written in Common Lisp bases on [cl-async](http://orthecreedence.github.com/cl-async) and [fast-http](https://github.com/fukamachi/fast-http).
+Woo is a non-blocking HTTP server written in Common Lisp built on top of [cl-async](http://orthecreedence.github.com/cl-async) and [fast-http](https://github.com/fukamachi/fast-http).

+The architecture is pretty similar to Wookie, except Woo adopts Clack-compatible APIs and delegates most "web-application-framework-like" parts to the Clack ecosystem.

 ## Warning

 This library is still under development and considered ALPHA quality.
-APIs are likely to change.

 ## Usage